 Apple design chief Jony Ive, Steve Jobs' confidant, to leave and start own firm

-REUTERS: Apple Inc said on Thursday its Chief Design Officer Jony Ive: a close artistic confidant of founder Steve Jobs and a critical part of the firm's late 1990s revival and historic growth into the world's first US$1 trillion company: will leave the iPhone maker later this year to form an independent design company.
+Apple Inc said on Thursday its Chief Design Officer Jony Ive will leave the iPhone maker later this year to form an independent design company which will count Apple among its primary clients.

+REUTERS: Jony Ive, a close creative collaborator with Apple Inc co-founder Steve Jobs whose iPhone and other designs fueled Apple's rise to become a US$1 trillion company, will leave later this year to form an independent design company.

-Apple's shares fell 1.5per cent to US$197.44 in after-market trading, wiping nearly US$9 billion from the firm's value.
+Apple's shares fell as much as 1.5per cent to US$197.44 in after-market trading, wiping about US$9 billion from the firm's value.
 Ive spent nearly three decades at Apple, playing a leading role in the design of the candy-colored iMacs that helped Apple re-emerge from near death in the 1990s to the iPhone, regarded by many business experts as one of the most successful consumer products of all time.

 "It's the most significant departure of somebody who was a core part of the growth story" under Jobs, said Ben Bajarin, analyst with Creative Strategies.